 Each category will provide exercises for reflection on these concepts.
-Through writing, collage, and group conversation, artists will reflect on and organize past experiences in a way that will help them identify obstacles and potential blocks.
+Through writing and group conversation, participants will reflect on and organize past experiences in a way that will help them identify obstacles and potential blocks.
 What is getting in the way?
 How can I negotiate that obstacle with kindness?
 How can I set achievable goals that will help me move forward?
 Participants must feel comfortable reflecting on and sharing personal experiences as relates to the workshop topic.
 The course hopes to facilitate community amongst participants, such that they can continue these meaningful conversations and support systems in the future.

 Students should bring a sketchbook or journal with them to class.
 We'll take a lunch break and may end a bit before 4pm depending on a number of factors.